bxdoc/econsult-helper/README.md

-rename excel file to alethea.xlsx
+rename excel file to alethea.xlsx and use it to preset questions

-rename settings text file to settings.txt
+rename settings text file to settings.txt and enter login information